 Have your student fill out a Multiplication Chart (more than once, if it helps).
 Refer to it when working multiplication problems.
-Once memorized, the path of least resistance is remembering the answer without physically checking the chart.
+Once memorized, the path of least resistance is remembering the answer without having to check the chart.

 Here’s a Free Multiplication Chart to Download and Print!

 I’m sure you get the drift and can figure out new ways to help your student find the path of least resistance for learning any subject!